code-not-found/code-not-found.github.io/_pages/terms.md

 We make money on this website through affiliate programs.
 If you click an affiliate link or ad banner and buy the product, you help support this website because we'll get a percentage of that sale.

-Currently We are an affiliate for Amazon and Google Adsense.
+Currently, we are an affiliate for Amazon and Google Adsense.

 What this means for you: